 The strategy's exploration component includes seismic evaluation of the South and Mid-Atlantic OCS to determine the actual oil and gas resources there and support renewable energy planning.
 "We know very little about the Atlantic because the information there is 30 years old.
 We will embark on a seismic program to gather the information to make the right decisions," the secretary said.

-It also supports exploratory drilling, which could begin as early as this summer, in the Chukchi and Beaufort seas of the Arctic Ocean off Alaska to develop critical information.
-Salazar also ordered cancellation of Chukchi Sea leases issued under the 2007-12 OSC schedule, an apparent response after a federal court in April 2009 that environmental assessments for the Alaska portion of the program were inadequate, and suspended further leasing in the Chukchi and Beaufort seas under the current plan.
-“We’re looking forward to scoping under the new plan so we can find out what’s there and how to develop it responsibly,” he said.
+The plan also supports exploratory drilling, which could begin as early as this summer, in the Chukchi and Beaufort seas of the Arctic Ocean off Alaska to develop critical information.
+Salazar also ordered cancellation of Chukchi Sea leases issued under the 2007-12 OSC schedule, an apparent response after a federal court decision in April 2009 that environmental assessments for the Alaska portion of the program were inadequate, and suspended further leasing in the Chukchi and Beaufort seas under the current plan.
+"We're looking forward to scoping under the new plan so we can find out what's there and how to develop it responsibly," he said.
 The plan also removes Bristol Bay from future leasing consideration.

 Alaska's two US senators, Republican Lisa Murkowski and Democrat Mark Begich, jointly responded that they welcomed the administration's new plan for federal waters off the state's coast.
 "Although I want to see more details, it appears President Obama has struck a careful balance between environmentally responsible development in Alaska's outer continental shelf and conducting additional science to ensure the OCS's other resources, such as marine mammals, are protected," Begich said.
 Murkowski noted that the US Environmental Protection Agency still needs to finalize long-pending air quality permits before the exploration in the Beaufort and Chukchi seas can go forward.